 Mitigation Measures.
-To minimize noise impacts, construction activities, if any, would be conducted in accordance with State of Hawai'i requirements set forth in: HRS Chapter 342F - Noise Pollution; HAR Chapter 11, Chapter 42 - Vehicular Noise Control for Oahu, establishing noise level limits for light and heavy vehicles and HAR Title 11, Chapter 46 - Community Noise Control, establishing maximum permissible sound levels from excessive noise sources, noise prevention, control and abatement guidelines, and permit criteria.
+To minimize noise impacts, all landfill activities are conducted in accordance with State of Hawai'i requirements set forth in HRS Chapter 342F - Noise Pollution; HAR Chapter 11, Chapter 42 - Vehicular Noise Control for Oahu, establishing noise level limits for light and heavy vehicles and HAR Title 11, Chapter 46 - Community Noise Control, establishing maximum permissible sound levels from excessive noise sources, noise prevention, control and abatement guidelines, and permit criteria.

 The Hawai'i Occupational Safety and Health (HIOSH) Division has set the permissible occupational noise exposure at 90 dBA for a continuous 8-hour exposure.
 Permissible noise exposures for shorter periods are higher, with a maximum exposure of 115 dBA permissible for a duration of 15 minutes or less (HAR Title 12, Chapter 200.1 Occupational Noise Exposure).
-Enforcement of HIOSH occupational noise exposure regulations would be the responsibility of the construction contractor.
 If workers experience noise exceeding HIOSH standards, administrative or engineering controls would be implemented.
 Use of personal protective equipment such as earplugs or muffs may also be required.
+Operational noise abatement controls contained in the Site Operations Manual would continue to be implemented.